Frequently Asked Questions: Intersections LLC

 Whom can I seek for help and support on my floor/PAR?

-The Resident Advisor (RA) and Multicultural Advocate (MA) will be great resources throughout the year.
+The Resident Advisor (RA) will be great resources throughout the year.
 RAs are trained to deal with a multitude of situations from homesickness to more serious situations.
-MAs provide diversity programs and deal with conflicts around diversity issues.
-OMIs will answer many questions regarding classes, living in PAR, and what to do around Urbana-Champaign.
 OMIs (Outstanding Mentors for Intersections) are also a great resource.
+OMIs will answer many questions regarding classes, living in PAR and what to do around Urbana-Champaign.

 What about my computer?